Time Card Calculator

 How to Calculate Hours Worked

-To calculate hours worked from a time card, subtract the clock-in time from the clock-out time, then subtract any unpaid break time.
+To calculate hours worked from a time card manually, subtract the clock-in time from the clock-out time, subtract unpaid break time, then add daily totals across the week.
 The formula is:

 Hours worked = Clock-out time - Clock-in time - Break time